How to start a blog and find your first readers (part 2)

 Here’s how to set up your blog in about an hour:

-Step 1: Choose a Plan
+Step 1: choose a plan

 Head to Hostinger’s website and pick a plan.
 For most beginners, the Premium Web Hosting plan is perfect.
 It’s affordable, includes your free domain, and has more than enough resources to grow your first blog.

-The Premium plan is one of the cheapest full-featured hosting options on the market, offering everything you need for just a couple of dollars a month (+ the extra 20% discount if you use my link).
+The Premium plan is one of the cheapest full-featured hosting options on the market, offering everything you need for just a couple of dollars a month (+ the extra 20% discount if you use this link).

 Clicking one of my links on this page will take you to this screen.
 Just hit “Claim deal” to unlock the extra 20% discount, which will be applied automatically at checkout.